Choosing Between an Orangery and an Extension: What's Best for Your Home?

 Ensure Proper Insulation: Maintaining proper insulation in an extension optimises energy efficiency and regulates indoor temperatures year-round.
 Regularly inspect insulation around walls, windows, and roofs to prevent heat loss and reduce energy costs.

-Get Free Quotes From Conservatory Installers Near You
+Get Quotes From Conservatory Installers Near You

 It depends on the size and location of the project.
 Smaller orangeries and extensions may fall under permitted development and not require planning permission, but larger projects or those affecting the appearance of the building may need approval.
 It’s always best to check with your local planning authority before starting any construction.